When isometry and equivalence for skew constacyclic codes coincide: Introduction

+\emph{Petit rings} are nonassociative unital rings that can be considered as the ambient rings of these skew polycyclic codes, as there is a one-one correspondence between a skew polycyclic code and a principal left ideal in a Petit ring \cite{Pumpluen2017, Pumpluen2025}.
+For instance, skew $(\sigma, a)$-constacyclic codes correspond to the left principal ideals in their nonassociative ambient Petit ring $\mathbb{S}_{(t^\de-a)}$, whose underlying module is $\Sone{a}$ (notation as in Section~\ref{S:quotient}).
+Left multiplication of any element in a left principal ideal of the ambient (albeit potentially nonassociative) Petit ring by the indeterminate $t$ then creates the shift employed in the definition of a skew polycyclic code.
+Thus while skew $(\sigma, a)$-constacyclic codes are often viewed only as $\Stsigma$-submodules of $\Stsigma/\Stsigma (t^\de-a)$, using the perspective of nonassociative Petit rings significantly enriches the algebraic tools available for classification, as this paper illustrates.

-Petit algebras are nonassociative algebras that, when defined over finite fields or rings, are increasingly important for constructing and classifying skew polycyclic codes, as there is a one-one correspondence between skew polycyclic codes and principal left ideals in Petit algebras \cite{Pumpluen2017}.
-Two such codes over a finite field are \emph{isometric} if there is a Hamming-weight preserving isomorphism between them that comes from a \emph{monomial} isomorphism between their corresponding Petit algebras viewed as algebras over the prime field, where the \emph{Hamming weight} of a polynomial $p(t)$ is defined as the number of nonzero coefficients of $p(t)$.
-Such an isomorphism between Petit algebras, also called an \emph{isometry}, thus gives a correspondence between their sets of associated codes that preserves code rate and Hamming distance as well as length and dimension \cite{Pumpluen2025}.
+The \emph{Hamming-weight of a codeword} $c=(c_0,\dots,c_{\mathbf{n}-1})$ is defined as the number of nonzero coefficients of $c$, the \emph{Hamming-weight of a polynomial} $p(t)$ is defined as the number of nonzero coefficients of $p(t)$.
+Two skew polycyclic codes are called \emph{isometric} if there is a Hamming-weight preserving isomorphism between them that comes from a \emph{monomial} isomorphism between their corresponding Petit rings, that means the isomorphism, denoted here $G_{\tau,\alpha,k}$, maps $t$ to $\alpha t^k$ for some positive integer $k$ and invertible $\alpha\in S$.
+Such an isomorphism between Petit rings, also called an \emph{isometry}, preserves the Hamming-weight of a polynomial and, thus gives a correspondence between the sets of associated codes that preserves code rate and Hamming distance as well as length and dimension \cite{Pumpluen2025}.